VisionDepth/VisionBreaker-Neurogrid/README.md

 ## Installation

+If you like to try without using command prompts i have packaged the game into a .EXE go to releases and choose the latest release and download the zip file ? once downloaded extract somewhere on Harddrive and run the .exe

 You can run VisionBreaker: Neurogrid Terminal in a Conda environment (recommended) or with plain Python and `pip`.

 ### Option 1: Using Conda (recommended)